coostdocs/codoc/content/en/co/coroutine.md

 ```

 - Bind the ip address to the socket, the parameters addr and addrlen are the address information, which is the same as the native API.
-- This function returns 0 on success, otherwise returns -1.
+- This function returns 0 on success, otherwise returns -1, and `co::error()`, `co::strerror()` can be called to get the error message.